 Our approach to this staggering need must be holistic, rooted in the spiritual visions of our respective faiths, and built on a shared recognition of the intrinsic dignity and value of every human life and of all life on this planet.
 Poverty's imprisonment of a billion men, women and children must end.
 Now is the time to ensure that the next generation is free of extreme poverty’s grip.

 As leaders of religious and faith-inspired organizations, we plan to work tirelessly along with others to end extreme poverty because of our beliefs and for the sake of our communities.
 We come with our different gifts, strengths, weaknesses and possibilities.
 We respond side by side because this is a core expression of our faith.

+We commit to consulting with each other to develop a collaborative faith based action plan to harness the resources and influence of the multi-religious faith community in a solution that is equal to the challenge of ending extreme poverty